flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - https://bra.in/3jgE2p
     - Manifestos - too many authors have robbed them of a degree of their potency?
 - [[Aram]] an interesting characteristic of open letters:
-    - in modern times open letters are implied to have many authors, or
+    - in modern times open letters are implied to have many authors, or have been created with a degree of anonymity

 ## [[2023-01-17]]
 - Attending: [[Jerry Michalski]] [[Flancian]] [[Chris Aldrich]] [[Michael Grossman]] [[Bentley Davis]] [[Aram Zucker-Scharff]] [[Peter Kaminski]]